Post-92s face ‘significant difficulties’ as elite take students

 Ucas figures also showed an 8.1 per cent increase in the number of students being accepted after applying directly to clearing, with 15,120 winning places this way.
 Jo Saxton, the organisation’s chief executive, said earlier this week that applicants were increasingly rejecting firm offers to opt for other courses via clearing.

-Matthew Andrews, chief operating officer at the University of Gloucestershire, said this created a less predictable recruitment environment for universities.
+Matthew Andrews, chief operating officer at the University of Gloucestershire, said there was a less predictable recruitment environment for universities.

 “You’ve got less certainty about your cohort until later in the cycle,” he said.
 “Whereas maybe you could start to feel reasonably confident about the intake you were going to get fairly early on in the cycle, it’s just sort of been pushed back.”